 One day you become a manager.
 You need to learn to handle your subordinates, and also your upper management.
 You need to sharpen your people skills and competencies.
 Then as you become good at that -you reach the top.
 (Trust me, it is not easy, you will put in long hours).

-Adopt the mindset that in order to reach the top, you will do whatever is necessary.
-You will face your Ra’s Al-Ghul, your Joker and your Bane head on.
+Adopt the mindset that to reach the top, you will do whatever is necessary.
+You will face your Ra’s Al-Ghul, your Joker, and your Bane head-on.
 You will overcome those challenges.
 Expect them, anticipate them, Face them but don’t let them stop you.

-Bruce’s metamorphosis to Batman really began when he met his mentor (and later his enemy) Ra’s Al-Ghul.
+Bruce’s metamorphosis to Batman began when he met his mentor (and later his enemy) Ra’s Al-Ghul.

 Mr.Ducard or Ra’s Al-Ghul took Bruce Wayne under his wings and trained him.
 He helped him understand his deepest fears and also helped him to confront it.
 But the most important lesson that Bruce received was the importance of striving for an ideal.
 And that is the reason he chose a symbol rather than just Bruce Wayne to fight injustice & criminals in Gotham City.

-Batman is the ideal that Bruce Wayne strived towards.
+Batman is the idea that Bruce Wayne strived towards.
 Batman is incorruptible, and he is tested multiple times.
 He does not kill his enemies, he imprisons them.

-Do you have an ideal that you strive towards?
+Do you have an idea that you strive towards?
 Are you OK with the cards life deals you, or do you want more?

 But as you get older and get more exposure -you will eventually discover what you want.